wdtio/wdt-recipes/recipes/windows_curl.md

 curl is an open source command line tool and library for transferring data with URL syntax.
 We can use curl to send inbound kicks to WDT.io to be notified when a job failed.

 1. Download the curl executable using the [curl Download Wizard](http://curl.haxx.se/dlwiz/?type=bin)
-2. Unzip the package to a local directory on the system you wish to monitor.
+2. Unzip the package to a local directory on the system you wish to monitor
 3. Test curl

 ```batch